-The majority of previous theoretical and numerical predictions of the onset and growth of roll cells in shearing flows of nematic polymers were limited to the Leslie-Ericksen (LE) theory, which is known to exhibit gradient elasticity but no viscolelasticity.
-This limits the study to the so-called Ericksen cascade, i.e. to the limiting case $De \rightarrow 0$ .
+Previous theoretical and numerical predictions of the onset and growth of roll cells, and the resulting flow and orientation structures, in shearing flows of nematic polymers have been limited to the Leslie-Ericksen (LE) theory.
+Because the LE theory is known to exhibit gradient elasticity but no viscoelasticity, these predictions were therefore restricted to the study of the Ericksen number cascade, i.e., to the limiting case $De \rightarrow 0$ .
 In a recent study, Feng, Tao, and Leal carried out a numerical investigation of this cascade using the LE theory.
-Their results demonstrated the onset of the roll-cell formation, followed by de-stabilization of the roll cells and finally the formation of $\pm 1$ disclinations.
+Their results demonstrated the onset of the roll-cell formation, followed by destabilization of the roll cells, and finally the formation of $\pm 1$ disclinations.
 An initial attempt to generalize these results by including viscoelastic effects via the DMG model was carried out by Sgalari, Leal, and Meiburg, following work by Feng, Sgalari, and Leal to derive the constitutive equation corresponding to the Marrucci-Greco extension of the Maier-Saupe Nematic potential.
 As was demonstrated by Feng et al., in the limit $De \rightarrow 0$ , the DMG theory reduces to the LE theory.
 Although the simulations of Sgalari et al. showed promise that the DMG model would capture the expected qualitative behavior for both the Ericksen and Deborah number cascades, numerical issues limited both the range of parameters studied and the accuracy of the simulations.

-The present investigation extends the work of Sgalari et al..
-Improved numerical methods have allowed for more accurate solutions over a much wider range of parameters.
+The present investigation extends the work of Sgalari et al. Improved numerical methods have allowed for more accurate solutions over a much wider range of parameters.
 However, though the velocity field is 3D in the sense that all three velocity components are nonzero, we have retained the 2D assumption of no spatial gradients in the flow direction.
 In the present work, we show that computations carried out at low De do largely reproduce the results found by Feng et al. using the LE model.
-More importantly, we show that the DMG model does produce both ±1 and ±1/2 disclinations for large Er and small, but nonzero values of De.
+More importantly, we show that the DMG model does produce both ±1 and ±1/2 disclinations for large Er and small, but nonzero, values of De.
 Furthermore, as De is increased, the flow is stabilized when viscoelastic effects become strong enough, just as expected qualitatively from the experimental observations of Larson and Mead.